(aka "Called Home" )

 Comments

-The image on the new edition is tight to the frame where the older release has a slim black border around it limiting horizontal resolution.
-You can also see the old release is cropped on all 4 sides (or the new is opened up a shade).
+The image on the new edition has been DNR'ed to death - all grain and textures washed away - digitally over-processed.
+You can see the old release is cropped on all 4 sides (or the new is opened up a shade).
 I see the usual over-digitizing of the Collector's Edition image making it generally softer than the first issue, but colors are far dimmer, and presumably more accurate in the new DVD and it has been cleaned of the minor dust and dirt that appeared in the 2002 release.
 Audio options are identical.
 The CE has some bright yellow subtitle options (English, French and Spanish).
 The big area of improvement is in the extras where the new DVD offers a 5-Part 30 minute Documentary: entitled Between Two Worlds: The Making of Witness that examines many production aspects with snipits from Weir and Ford on the filming of "Witness".
 I also enjoyed the brief Weir interview in the original release but the new featurette obvious contains more relevant information.
 I've stated many times that I am not the biggest fan of over-digitizing and image, in any form, and the minor grain (or possibly noise?) in the original wasn't distracting for me.
 I am, however, a big fan or subtitles (almost always have them on, even with the audio in my native English) and of course for further appreciation of the film, featurettes, interviews etc. with the principals involved are always welcome.
 I didn't really compare the audio but I'll make the assumption that it has not been improved.

 NOTE: The deleted scene in the new CE is the kitchen scene in Book's sisters house that was in the TV version.